learn-co-curriculum/redux-forms-codealong/readme.md

 must lie with our reducer.
 Open up the file `./src/reducers/manageTodo.js`.

 This function does nothing.
 Let's fix that.
 First we need to provide an initial state.
-Because, we want our state to look like:
+Because we want our state to look like:

 ```JavaScript
 state = {